polkadot-fellows/xcm-format/README.md

 Exactly equivalent to a ChildOf whose `primary` is a Parent.

-- `sibling: MultiDest` The destination, interpreted in the context of the current context's super destination.
+- `sibling: MultiLocation` The destination, interpreted in the context of the current context's super destination.

 ### Type 7: Opaque Remark